-- Click 'Tasks' > 'General Tasks' > 'Unblock Autoruns' - The 'Unblock Autoruns' area shows applications that were blocked by the boot protection feature of CCS. - The feature monitors changes attempted to the registry records of Windows services, auto-start entries and scheduled tasks.
-The feature can be managed in the following locations: - Realtime Scans Click 'Settings' > 'Advanced Protection' > 'Miscellaneous' > 'Apply the selected action to unrecognized autorun entries to new/modified registry items' - CCS will terminate and disable apps that attempt to modify protected registry items, if 'Terminate and Disable' is chosen for 'Apply this action to suspicious auto-run processes' - If you feel that a particular application is safe, you can unblock it.
+Click 'Tasks' > 'General Tasks' > 'Unblock Autoruns'

+- The 'Unblock Autoruns' area shows applications that were blocked by the boot protection feature of CCS. - The feature monitors attempted changes to the registry records of Windows services, auto-start entries and scheduled tasks.
+The feature can be managed in the following locations: - Realtime Scans Click 'Settings' > 'Advanced Protection' > 'Miscellaneous' > 'Apply the selected action to unrecognized autorun entries to new/modified registry items' - On-Demand Scans Click 'Settings' > 'Antivirus Settings' > 'Scans' > 'select the scan profile' > 'Options' > 'Apply this action to suspicious auto-run processes' - CCS will disable apps that attempt to modify protected registry items if 'Terminate and Disable' is chosen for 'Apply this action to suspicious auto-run processes' - You can also unblock applications that you think are safe.